kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

-We can start with this, a node can request a list of files, and we give them a list of file names and their sizes in bytes.
+You can start with this, a node can request a list of files, and you give them a list of file names and their sizes in bytes.

 Adding some matching for requests and responses, and deserializing into our TransferRequest type.